Abiezer Coppe, 1619-72

 Towards the end of 1648, Coppe believed that God commanded him to go to London where he arrived early in January 1649.
 According to his own account, he spent nearly two weeks going about the streets abasing himself at the feet of beggars and cripples then haranguing gentlemen with proclamations that the day of the Lord was at hand.
 Around 14 January, he preached at St Helen's, Bishopsgate, where he caused uproar by cursing and blaspheming from the pulpit for an hour, after which he left London.

 Early in 1649, Coppe's Some Sweet Sips of Some Sprituall Wine was printed by the radical publisher Giles Calvert.
 Coppe also wrote a preface to Richard Coppin's Divine Teachings, a book later denounced as blasphemous.
-His most notorious work was A Fiery Flying Roll, written in two parts and published towards the end of 1649.
-Taking its theme from a divine message that appeared to the prophet Ezekiel as the roll of a book, Coppe's Fiery Flying Roll is a powerful piece of writing in a style unlike anything else written in the 17th century.
+His most notorious work was A Fiery Flying Roll (1649), which took its theme from a divine message that appeared to the prophet Ezekiel as the roll of a book.
 Rejoicing in the overthrow of the bishops, the King and the House of Lords, Coppe warned the remaining "Great Ones of the Earth" that the coming of God, "the mighty Leveller", was imminent.
 The blood of the Leveller martyrs shot at Burford would be avenged, wealth and property would be overthrown and all things would be held in common.

 Coppe's writing alarmed the Council of State and in December 1649 a warrant was issued for his arrest and for the seizure of his books.
 He was arrested in January 1650 and the House of Commons ordered all copies of A Fiery Flying Roll to be burned by the public hangman.
 In March 1650, Coppe was brought to London from Warwickshire and imprisoned in Newgate gaol.
 During the summer of 1650, Parliament passed a series of laws aimed at the suppression of adultery, profane swearing and blasphemy; Coppe claimed that these laws were passed as a direct result of his activities.
 On 1 October 1650, he was brought for questioning before a parliamentary committee.
 During his examination, Coppe apparently feigned madness: he mumbled and talked to himself when questioned and is said to have flung nutshells and fruit about the room.
 The committee sent him back to Newgate and he was never brought to trial.